-In the Bell Telephone System, during the early days of years of use of the step-by-step switching system, that system was used with the line switch configuration, mainly using the plunger type line switch, Later the line finder configuration became the norm.
-But for Strowger systems in the U.K. for instance, the line switch configuration, with uniselectors, was the most common, over the entire era of the system.
+In the Bell Telephone System, during the early days of years of use of the step-by-step switching system, that system used the line switch scheme, mainly using the plunger type line switch, Later the line finder scheme became the norm.
+But for Strowger systems in the U.K. for instance, the line switch scheme, with uniselectors, was the most common in larger central offices, over the entire era of the system.